-Offsite Sessions provide e-MFP with opportunities for more frequent touchpoints with its members and external stakeholders and encompass different types of events - including seminars, training sessions, working sessions, etc., with the objective of raising awareness on e-MFP and its members' activities as well as on relevant topics to the sector.
+Offsite Sessions provide e-MFP with opportunities throughout the year for more frequent touchpoints with our members and external stakeholders, all the while advancing e-MFP's standing as a leading financial inclusion network.
+Offsite Sessions include different types of events, including seminars, panel discussions, training sessions, working sessions, and others, all of which have the objective of raising awareness on e-MFP and its members' activities as well as visibly engaging on the sector's pioneering topics.
 They take place in e-MFP members' countries and are organised in collaboration with local actors such as e-MFP members, e-MFP Action Groups, national platforms or external partners and stakeholders.
+However during 2020 and 2021, due to public health restrictions, we moved our events online, which also gave us a great opportunity to reach out to an even wider audience.